Tesla Model 3 2024 Gets Crucial Upgrades That EV Drivers Will Absolutely Adore

 A look at Tesla Model 3 2024’s prices

 While the prices for all Asian regions have not been revealed (except for Malaysia), we have a rough idea of what it could cost.
-The Model 3 Single Motor RWD will set you back by MYR 189,000 (approximately THB 14,27,000), excluding the Enhanced Autopilot and Self-Driving Pack.
-Those opting for the Dual Motor AWD Long Range variants need to shell out MYR 218,000 (approximately THB 16,45,682), excluding all the bells and whistles.
+The Model 3 Single Motor RWD will set you back by MYR 189,000 (approximately HKD 318,698), excluding the Enhanced Autopilot and Self-Driving Pack.
+Those opting for the Dual Motor AWD Long Range variants need to shell out MYR 218,000 (approximately HKD 367,598), excluding all the bells and whistles.

 Frequently Asked Questions (FAQs)